boksic1986/venture-plan/README.md

 # Installation

 You can use an addon manager like [WowUP](https://wowup.io/).
 You only need to link the repo and it will install the latest release.
+Just press the "Install from URL" button and copy this url.
 You can also install manually by coping everything from the addon folder into \Interface\Addons\VenturePlan folder.
 </p>